joshbrew/graphscript/docs/services/worker/worker.service.md

                     Object.assign(options, ThreeProps); //install desired props to our canvas's 'self' reference

-                    let renderId = this.graph.run('receiveCanvas', options); //the the base canvas tools do the rest, all ThreeJS tools are on self, for self contained ThreeJS renders
+                    let renderId = this.graph.run('setupCanvas', options); //the the base canvas tools do the rest, all ThreeJS tools are on self, for self contained ThreeJS renders
                     //you can use the canvas render loop by default, or don't provide a draw function and just use the init and the Three animate() callback

                     //let canvasopts = this.graph.CANVASES[renderId] as WorkerCanvas;